 I haven’t even hit ninety days at [company] (79 days), so I’m not comfortable applying for something higher yet.
 I’d rather stick around for at least a year before I do.
 I’m also not a fan of management in any industry (management positions have too much stress and too many restrictions), so even if I wanted a higher position, that’d be out.

 No job is a waste if you actually like it.

 I’ve yet to receive a reply, and I doubt I will.
 It seems to stun people others may not share their view what of life’s goals should be for each and every person.
 While I doubt I’ll stay at this company for the rest of my life, I’m happy with it now and I’m not looking for a new job or another position.
 Frankly, I wish it were more common to recognize everyone lives a different life and sees things differently, and what’s a bad decision for one person may be better for someone else.
 Someone’s life choices don’t have to make sense to you.
 They’re not yours and they’re not affecting you.

 Do not use your life to judge’s someone else’s.
 You have your life.
 Let them be with theirs.

-EDIT: The user did reply, and to sum his responses, he doesn’t consider himself an asshole for telling someone they should live their life according to his standards.
+EDIT: The user did reply, and to sum up his responses, he doesn’t consider himself an asshole for telling someone they should live their life according to his standards.
 Of course.
-Well, that’s part for the course for Reddit.
+Well, that’s par for the course for Reddit.
 Or really, for humans in general.
 If one job made someone miserable, it must make everyone miserable.
 Isn’t that called “crabs in a bucket”?